-College is the perfect time to study abroad and add an international dimension to your education.
-You can take courses while abroad that will meet your major, minor, or GE course requirements or take a class with a Fresno State faculty abroad.
-While studying abroad, you will be able to acquire personal or intercultural skills, meet new friends, and experience entirely new cultures.
-Studies show that employers value international experience when selecting a candidate to hire.
+College is the perfect time to go abroad and see the world in a whole new way!
+Add an international dimension to your education by including a study abroad experience as part of your degree.
+Take major, minor, or GE courses while abroad or take a class with a Fresno State faculty abroad.
+While studying abroad you will be able to travel, acquire personal or intercultural skills, and obtain a better understanding of global affairs.
+Studies show that employers value international experience when choosing a candidate to hire.

-The Study Abroad Office can help you find a program that will fit with your degree plan and goals that will keep you on track for graduation.
 When helping you plan your studies abroad, safety is our number one priority!
-Our office works hard to ensure we are able to offer safe, affordable, and unique study abroad programs for our students.
+Our office is working hard to ensure we are able to offer safe, affordable, and unique study abroad programs for our students.
 You have the freedom to choose the term and location that you would like to study abroad and financial assistance is available through scholarships, grants, and financial aid.
 So contact us at studyabroad@mail.fresnostate.edu to learn more about our programs and start your planning.